hashicorp/design-system/website/docs/patterns/button-alignment/partials/specifications/order.md

 #### Exceptions

-An possible exception to this ordering method is in multi-step and progressive flows in which buttons fulfill both a functional purpose (create or edit something) as well as a navigational purpose (proceed, go back).
+A possible exception to this ordering method is in multi-step and progressive flows in which buttons fulfill both a functional purpose (create or edit something) as well as a navigational purpose (proceed, go back).

 - The **directionality** and positive outcome of the overall flow is reinforced by the button order and grouping
 - In a multi-step flow this type of pattern would persist on the page; the repetitiveness acts a form of consistency scoped to the feature the pattern is used in.